Law with Criminology LLB, 3-4 years

 Why Leicester?

-Gain practical skills through our Pro Bono Society, which offers hundreds of volunteer roles across an extensive range of projects.
-Working alongside legal professionals, you can advise real clients in our Legal Advice Clinic and support the local community at Leicester County Court.
+Gain practical skills through our award-winning Pro Bono Society, which offers hundreds of volunteer roles across an extensive range of free legal advice and support projects.
+Working alongside legal professionals, you can advise real clients and support the local community.
+The projects support local and global communities, including investigations of miscarriage of justice in the UK and for prisoners on death row in the USA.

 Teaching and learning